-responsible a responsibility , will be respectful, encouraging, persevering, and s stated in the student pledge.
-This pledge is made daily so that I assume for my conduct and have ownership in my school.
-I will accept the s of my actions and strive to do better.
-Student signa ature PARENT A greement , pledge to partner with Nashville Christian School by ad enforcing the expectations of the behavior pledge.
+responsible as star responsibility for , will be respectful, encouraging, persevering, and ted in the student pledge.
+This pledge is made daily so that I assume my conduct and have ownership in my school.
+I will accept the my actions and strive to do better.
+Student signature PARENT Agreer nent , pledge to partner with Nashville Christian School by forcing the expectations of the behavior pledge and behavior matrix.